 - the number of overnight visits the child has with the other parent has changed; or

-To request a change, a formal request in writing needs to be submitted to the Court in the form of a Motion.
-The Court will expect to review updated financial information and so supporting documentation must be provided.
-Our experienced attorneys will guide you through this complicated experience and let you know what changes in child support you can expect based on your changed circumstances.
-The process usually takes up to 6 months for the Motion to be filed, mandatory mediation to be attended, and then a final hearing if no resolution is reached at mediation.
+A formal change request needs to be written in a Motion to be filed and submitted to the Court.
+The Colorado Court will expect to review updated financial information, so income must provide income documentation.
+Our experienced child support attorneys will guide you through this complicated experience and tell you what changes in child support you can expect based on your changed circumstances.
+The process usually takes up to 6 months for the Motion to be filed, mandatory mediation to be attended, and a final hearing if no resolution succeeds.

 If you seek legal guidance to negotiate your child support case or request a modification, contact our team at Curtis Law Firm.
 We have over a decade of legal experience and treat every family with honor, respect, and dignity as you deserve.
-We will help you navigate the child support system in Colorado and ensure your interests are being appropriately addressed.
+Our family law attorneys will help you navigate the child support system in Denver, Colorado, and address your interests appropriately.

 We have staff members who speak Spanish.

 We make ourselves available to help accommodate your schedule.